pydicom/sendit/docs/config.md

 GOOGLE_PROJECT_NAME="project-name" # not the id, usually the end of the url in Google Cloud
 ```

 Note that the storage collection is set to None, and this should be the id of the study (eg, the IRB).
 For Google Storage, this collection corresponds with a Bucket.
 For BigQuery, it corresponds with a database (and a table of dicom).
 If this is set to None, it will not upload.
+Also note that we derive the study name to use with Dasher from this bucket.
+It's simply the lowercase version of it.
+This means that a `GOOGLE_STORAGE_COLLECTION` of `IRB12345` maps to a study name `irb12345`.

 Note that this approach isn't suited for having more than one study - when that is the case, the study will likely be registered with the batch.
 Importantly, for the above, there must be a `GOOGLE_APPLICATION_CREDENTIALS` filepath exported in the environment, or it should be run on a Google Cloud Instance (unlikely in the near future).